surgi1/adventofcode/2019/README.md

 https://adventofcode.com/2019

 Puzzles of 2019's AoC resided around the Intcode Computer, an implementation of an universal Turing Machine that attendees had to create, extend and maintain.
-Through the run of puzzles, the Computer started to communicate in ASCII, organize arrays of otself into a network, play a bunch of games or control a number of peripherials.
+As attendees progressed through the puzzles, the Computer started to communicate in ASCII, organize arrays of itself into a network, play a bunch of games or control a number of peripherals.
 This, and the way it was presented, resembles the single most memorable AoC experience for me.

-As for those whole set, the year of 2019 was very challenging, some advanced math and out of the box thinking was mandatory in more than few puzzles.
+As for those whole set, the year of 2019 was very challenging, some advanced math and out of the box thinking was mandatory in more than a handful of puzzles.

-After 2018's set, this deserves another repeated standing ovations to the author.
+After 2018's set, this deserves another standing ovations to the author.

 JavaScript implementation